 Back up the most important, new, or amended data and configuration settings daily.
 This will allow your business to maintain reasonable availability in the case of a system crash or cyber healthcare information security breach.
 At a minimum, you should keep backups for at least three months.
 When you store them, do it in a place separate from your system.
 You should also test the restoration procedure and validate the backup integrity periodically.

 Data Breach Example: My Health Record

 Compile health care information in one place online, and you become a hot pot for data breaches.
 That’s what has happened to the Australian Government’s My Health Record online portal, which lets you and your doctors view your medical history online.
 In 2018, there were 42 data breaches of My Health Record System Data.
-This is is why people were sceptical and many chose the opt out option.
+This is why people were sceptical and many chose the opt-out option.

 Healthcare organisations face an increased burden to maintain the privacy of the MHR data, Proofpoint Asia-Pacific and Japan vice president Tim Bentley warned, noting that today’s cybersecurity attacks “primarily target people, including doctors, nurses, and administrators, rather than infrastructure, to access data.”